1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 2002 - Present

-The inception of the 1964 Kennedy half dollar begins on November 22, 1963, just hours after the assassination of President John F. Kennedy.
+The inception of the 1964 Kennedy Half Dollar value story begins on November 22, 1963, just hours after the assassination of President John F. Kennedy in Dallas, Texas.
 His death caused shock and grief worldwide.

 To honor the fallen president, Congress proposed placing Kennedy on circulating silver currency.
-Three denominations were considered: the Peace dollar, Franklin half dollar, and Washington quarter.
-The Peace dollar was eliminated since millions sat unused in Treasury vaults.
-Jacqueline Kennedy opposed replacing George Washington on the quarter, so she selected the Franklin half dollar for replacement.
+Three denominations were considered: the Peace dollar, the Franklin half dollar, and the Washington quarter.
+The Peace dollar was eliminated since millions sat unused in Treasury vaults, and Jacqueline Kennedy opposed replacing George Washington on the quarter, so the Franklin half dollar — then only 16 years old — was selected for replacement.

-Within a week of Kennedy’s death, the U.S. Mint began working on the new design.
-Mint Director Eva Adams tasked Chief Engraver Gilroy Roberts with the obverse, based on his existing Kennedy Presidential medal, while Frank Gasparro created the reverse using the Presidential seal.
+Within days of Kennedy’s death, the U.S. Mint began working on the new design.
+Mint Director Eva Adams tasked Chief Engraver Gilroy Roberts with the obverse, which he adapted from his existing Kennedy Presidential Medal, while Frank Gasparro — then the Assistant Engraver, later promoted to Chief Engraver in 1965 — created the reverse based on the Presidential Seal.

 In mid-December 1963, Jacqueline Kennedy and Robert Kennedy reviewed the designs.
-Mrs. Kennedy requested modifications to JFK’s hair details to soften the appearance.
+Mrs. Kennedy requested that the hair detail above Kennedy’s ear be softened, which led directly to the creation of the now-famous Accented Hair variety as the first proof die used.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)